Puppet Master III: Toulon's Revenge: Plot

 Back in his lab, Dr. Hess is studying Toulon's formula, and desperate to meet and talk with him, he goes back to the old theater.
 Meanwhile, some friends from the puppet show, a boy named Peter Hertz and his father, find André and decide to live with him after Peter's mother was arrested on charges of espionage.
 The next day, Toulon sends Six-Shooter to kill General Müller, the supervisor of the Nazi reanimation project, while Müller is visiting a brothel.
-Six-Shooter manages to kill the general, but Müller shoots off one of the puppet's arms beforehand.
-Peter goes back to Toulon's old atelier to look for a replacement arm and is caught by Dr. Hess, who treats him kindly and gets him to take him to Toulon.
+Six-Shooter kills the general, but Müller shoots off one of the puppet's arms beforehand.
+Peter goes back to Toulon's old atelier to look for a replacement arm and is caught by Hess, who treats him kindly and gets him to take him to Toulon.

-Dr. Hess finds and talks to Toulon, who tells him about the puppets' secret, each of the puppets were a person Toulon knew dearly and they all had a strong will to live after death, that the human spirit is the key to the second life, and the two become friends.
+Hess finds and talks to Toulon, who tells him about the puppets' secret, and the two become friends.
 But Peter's father betrays Toulon by telling Major Kraus about his hideout in exchange for a pardon for his family.
 Kraus and his men storm the ruin, but the puppets fight back, enabling Toulon and Hess to escape.
 Kraus stops Peter and his father, demanding to know where Toulon is; Hertz fights against and is shot by Kraus.
-While searching the nearby houses, one of Kraus' men is shot by Six-Shooter; but when Hess approaches him, the soldier puts a knife into him before expiring.
+While searching the nearby houses, one of Kraus' men is shot by Six-Shooter; but when Hess approaches him, the soldier stabs him before expiring.
 Hess dies from the injury, telling Toulon to keep fighting.
 Toulon returns once more to his old theater, where he falls asleep from exhaustion and is soon joined by the now orphaned Peter.

-At night, Major Kraus returns to his office, only to fall prey to an ambush by Toulon and his puppets, now joined by Blade, infused with Hess' essence.
+At night, Kraus returns to his office, only to fall prey to an ambush by Toulon and his puppets, now joined by Blade, infused with Hess' essence.
 Toulon takes terrible revenge on Kraus by hanging him from the ceiling by his limbs and neck, which are impaled by sharp hooks.
 After having a halberd from Kraus' office decorations planted into the floor, point up, Toulon sets the rope on fire; the rope eventually snaps, and Kraus fatally falls right onto the halberd.
 The film ends with Toulon, posing as Kraus, and Peter leaving the country for Geneva on the express train.